-Published at the end of last year, the research conducted by The Kings Fund and The University of York, found that older people living in retirement communities are healthier and more independent and require reduced levels of health and care support.
+Published in November 2020, the research conducted by The Kings Fund and The University of York, found that older people living in retirement communities are healthier and more independent and require reduced levels of health and care support.

 After conducting an extensive review of available evidence and research on the health and social care value of the new generation of retirement housing – known as housing-with-care – the report finds strong evidence of significant benefits including improvements in overall health, fitness, memory function and life expectancy.

-Middleton Hall Retirement Village’s Executive Chair, Jeremy Walford, said that the research fits with the experience of those who live in the range of independent retirement properties located in the Middleton Hall grounds.
+Middleton Hall Retirement Village’s Managing Director, Suzanne Graham, said that the research fits with the experience of those who live in the range of independent retirement properties located in the Middleton Hall grounds.

 “From using the gym for the first time in their lives to getting involved with the numerous activities and events that take place, people are encouraged to lead active, independent lives which has very positive knock-on effects on health and well-being.”

-Jeremy added: “There have also been huge benefits for those living in our retirement community during the current pandemic.
+Suzanne added: “There were also huge benefits for those living in our retirement community during the pandemic.

-“Residents have been able to still get out and about safely in our grounds and the Middleton Hall team has been able to provide support with shopping and meal deliveries.
-To help prevent isolation and boredom we have also organised a wide range of socially-distanced activities including outdoor exercise classes when restrictions permitted, an online village show and a virtual Christmas play.”
+“Residents were able to still get out and about safely in our grounds and the Middleton Hall team provided support with shopping and meal deliveries.
+To help prevent isolation and boredom we also organised a wide range of socially-distanced activities including outdoor exercise classes when restrictions permitted, an online village show and a virtual Christmas play.

-The main body representing the retirement community sector in the UK, ARCO (Associated Retirement Community Operators), which Middleton Hall Retirement Village is a member of as an approved operator, welcomed the report.
+The main body representing the Integrated Retirement Community sector in the UK, ARCO (Associated Retirement Community Operators), which Middleton Hall Retirement Village is a member of as an approved operator, welcomed the report.

-Michael Voges, ARCO’s Executive Director said: “There is now an overwhelming, comprehensive and conclusive body of proof that the housing-with-care model can play a vital role in supporting our health and social are systems and in keeping older people healthy, independent and well for longer.”
+Michael Voges, ARCO’s Executive Director said: “There is now an overwhelming, comprehensive and conclusive body of proof that the Integrated Retirement Community model can play a vital role in supporting our health and social are systems and in keeping older people healthy, independent and well for longer.”

 The DHSC report supports the findings of research by Aston and Lancaster Universities commissioned by not-for-profit retirement housing developer The ExtraCare Charitable Trust to research the value of its model on lifestyle.